-Our many years of cross-industry experience in working time consulting and remuneration consulting is what sets us apart:
+Our many years of cross-industry experience in working time and remuneration consulting are our best feature:

 What's more, we're the specialists.
-Our reference books based on practical examples are classics.
-The international experience, the work in more than 1,000 projects in the public and private sector as well as scientific networking give depth.
+Our books based on practical examples are classics.
+Our international experience spans more than 1,000 projects in the public and private sector.
+We are well connected in the scientific community.

 We are specialists

 We find the balance

 Working time and remuneration models cannot simply be transferred from one organisation to another.
 In the same way, each organisation must discover its own methods for dealing with planning issues, select the best solution and implement it.